tbrowder/nwflug/NWFLUG/my-presentations/src/install-perl6.md

 the list of most wanted modules as described on the link above.

-By the way, I got into that situation as I started diving into Perl 6 last year and I am working on translating module **Geo::Ellipsoid** which you will see in that list.
+By the way, I got into that situation as I started diving into Perl 6 last year and I have working on translating module **Geo::Ellipsoid** which you will see in that list.

 ## Perl 6 for Perl 5 users